Why We’re the Best

 About Chicago’s Hauntings

 Chicago’s haunted history is as rich as its culture.
-The Windy City’s offerings in art, cuisine, and architecture, are matched only by its tales of gangsters, greed, and bloodshed.
+The Windy City’s offerings in art, cuisine, and architecture are matched only by its tales of gangsters, greed, and bloodshed.
 Settled in the late 1700s but officially incorporated as a city in 1837, Chicago has played a vital role in America’s economic, political, and cultural development.
 Lincoln Park, one of the city’s cultural and architectural gems, has long been a hub for the ghosts of Chicago’s checkered past.

 Join us as we explore Civil War era-burial grounds, haunted hospitals, and the pubs that survived Prohibition but now play host to some sinister spirits.
 You’ll hear stories of tragedies that will make your skin crawl.
 Tales of ghosts and ghouls that will keep you awake at night.
 This is not a theatrical reenactment.
 It’s not a horror movie.
 The people you will hear about really lived and died here in this grand city by the lake.
 Just as real are the stories of those who have encountered their ghosts.
-Our guides are lovers of history, and are eager to share their in-depth knowledge with you.
+Our guides are lovers of history and are eager to share their in-depth knowledge with you.

 This tour is perfect for people who want to learn more about the Second City’s history, those who would like to get to know a specific Chicago neighborhood in depth, as well as those interested in the paranormal.
 Everyone is welcome, from ghost tour newbies to history buffs to professional ghost hunters.

-When you’re tour is over, you’ll:
+When your tour is over, you’ll: